United Arab Emirates country profile

 The UAE is governed by a Supreme Council of Rulers made up of the seven emirs, who appoint the prime minister and the cabinet.

 The UAE is a regional and international centre for TV and media.
-Dubai Media City and twofour54, Abu Dhabi's media zone, were set up to attract key international players such as Reuters, CNN, Sony and Fox.
+Dubai Media City and twofour54, Abu Dhabi's media zone, were set up to attract key international players.

 There is strong regulatory and political control of media content and even foreign publications are censored before distribution.